Jaco-Pretorius/heroku_pg_backups_archive/README.md

 rake heroku_pg_backups_archive
 ```

-To make the heroku toolbelt available on your dyno, you can use [heroku-buildpack-toolbelt](https://github.com/gregburek/heroku-buildpack-toolbelt).
+To make the heroku cli available on your dyno, you can use [heroku-buildpack-cli](https://github.com/heroku/heroku-buildpack-cli).

-*Note*: The backup will be captured from the first follower database, if any are present.

 ### `aws-sdk` Dependency